maelebedel/Lung-Segmentation/README.md

 ## Project Overview

 This project focuses on segmenting lung structures from CT scans, with both **automatic** and **manual** approaches.
-The workflow is designed to evaluate and compare segmentation techniques, calculate lung areas and volumes, and analyze segmentation performance using metrics like the **Dice coefficient**, **Average Surface Distance (ASD)**, and **local curvature differences**.
+The workflow is designed to evaluate and compare segmentation techniques, calculate lung areas and volumes, and analyze segmentation performance using metrics like the **Dice coefficient**, **Average Surface Distance (ASD)**, **Relative Area Difference**, and **Local Curvature Analysis**.

+This project also aims to highlight the challenges associated with accurately segmenting lung boundaries, which often involve complex and variable edge structures.

 ### Objectives